How Many District in Punjab

+The districts are further divided into tehsils and sub-tehsils.
+The administrative head of a district is called as Deputy Commissioner (D.C.) or District Magistrate (D.M.) which is generally an I.A.S. officer.
+The upper unit of civil administration is a Division and the officer incharge of a Division is Commissioner.
+There are total five divisions in Punjab.
 The incharge of police department at district level is Senior Superintendent of Police (S.S.P), but here it is important to note that police districts in Punjab may or may not be same as the normal districts.
-For example, Jagraon and Khanna are part of Ludhiana district but these are separate police districts.
+For example, Khanna and Batala are respectively part of Ludhiana & Gurdaspur districts but these are separate police districts.

 |District||Population||Area (Sq.
 Km.)||Division||Region||Literacy Rate||Distance|

-Some books or website will tell you Amritsar or Firozpur as the largest district of Punjab, which is no longer correct.
-After the creation of Tarn Taran district out of Amritsar and formation of Fazilka out of Firozpur, these are no longer the largest district in the state.
+Some books or websites will tell you Amritsar or Firozpur as the largest district of Punjab, which is no longer correct.
+After the creation of Tarn Taran district out of Amritsar and the formation of Fazilka out of Firozpur, these are no longer the largest districts in the state.

-- How many districts in Punjab: There are total 22 districts in Punjab.
+- How many districts in Punjab: As of 2022, there are total 23 districts in Punjab.

 - Largest District of Punjab: Ludhiana is the largest district of Punjab, both by area and population.
 The area of Ludhiana district is 3767 sq. km. and its total population according to census 2011 is almost 35 lakh.